aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### Framing

-They way information gets presented will influence how we make decisions about it.
+The way information gets presented will influence how we make decisions about it.
 This is why it is more effective to advertise "a discount on credit cards" instead of a "surcharge on cash".
 This is also why when juries are asked to choose _one_ parent for childcare, they will look for markedly _good_ traits.